 James’ problem is all too common.
 I’ll be the first to admit I used to have a car trading problem.
 I think I was addicted to the thrill of getting a new car every year or two.
 We literally bought and traded 15 cars in 10 years.

-So what can you do if you owe more on your car than it’s worth?
-I’ll answer James at the end of the post, but for now, read on.
+So what can you do if you’re car poor and owe more than your car is worth?
+I’ll answer James in a moment, but here’s a wake-up call.

 Step 1 – It’s time for a ‘come to Jesus’ meeting.